-WPBakery Visual Composer became a certain “standard” in WordPress society: it is a powerful, yet extremely easy to use drag&drop page builder that allows to change standard page layouts.
-It can be used without any need for coding, or even for shortcodes of elements such as accordions, buttons, multi-column blocks, headlines, message boxes, pie charts, and many many more different useful UI elements not available in WordPress by default.
+WPBakery Visual Composer has became a “standard” of sorts in the world of WordPress.
+It is a powerful, but extremely easy to use drag&drop page builder that allows a user to change standard page layouts.
+It can be used without any need for coding, or even for shortcodes of elements such as accordions, buttons, multi-column blocks, headlines, message boxes, pie charts, and other useful UI elements that are not available in WordPress by default.
 Visual Composer comes bundled with most modern themes on ThemeForest, and even this site was built using this powerful tool.

 wpDataTables can be integrated with Visual Composer.
-You can insert tables and charts that you created with wpDataTables to your pages using Visual Composer interface.
-The only thing to note here is that you should build your tables first (with “Table Creation Wizard“) before inserting these in the page that you create with Visual Composer.
+You can insert tables and charts you’ve created with wpDataTables onto your pages using the Visual Composer interface.
+The only thing to note here is that you should build your tables first (with “Table Creation Wizard“) before inserting them in any page you create with Visual Composer.

 If you open the Visual Composer back-end editor after wpDataTables installation you will see two new buttons in the “Add element” Visual Composer popup:

 If you click the “wpDataTable” button, you will see a table configuration popup with two tabs.
 The first tab contains a dropdown with the list of the wpDataTables that you previously created:

 The second tab contains three inputs from which you can configure variable placeholders for your table:

-Please refer to this documentation section to see what placeholders are and how they work.
+Please refer to this documentation section to see what these placeholders are and how they work.

 You can insert the table inside another Visual Composer element: column, tab, accordion, etc.

 If you click the “wpDataChart” button, you will see the popup with a list of charts that you created (using the Chart Creation wizard):

 You can choose a chart, and when you click “Save changes” it will be inserted in your page.
 You can also insert the charts in other Visual Composer elements, e.g. row columns, tabs, etc.:

-When you save the page the wpDataTables and wpDataCharts are inserted as you configured in the Visual Composer:
+When you save the page, the wpDataTables and wpDataCharts are inserted as you configured them in the Visual Composer: